mrwadams/spelling-practice-app/README.md

 - Interactive spelling practise session where the app reads a word and the child types in the spelling.
 - Instant feedback on each spelling with audio cues for correct and incorrect answers.
 - Ability to view the full list of words for each year group.
+- Review feature that keeps track of the words spelled incorrectly for further practice.
 - Scoring system to track progress.

 ## How to Use

 1. **Choose a Word List:** To start, simply choose a word list from the sidebar menu.

-2. **Select a Page:** You have two options: "Practise Spellings" and "View Word List".
+2. **Select a Page:** You have three options: "Practise Spellings", "View Word List" and "View Incorrectly Spelled Words".
    - In "Practise Spellings", click 'New Word' to select a new word to spell.
 Listen to the word and then try to spell it in the text box.
 Press 'Check Answer' to see if your spelling is correct.
    - In "View Word List", you can see the full list of words for the selected year group.
+   - In "View Incorrectly Spelled Words", you can review the words you've spelled incorrectly during the current session.

-3. **Track Progress:** The app keeps score during each practise session, encouraging your child to improve their spelling skills.
+3. **Track Progress:** The app keeps score during each practise session and provides a list of incorrectly spelled words for review, encouraging your child to improve their spelling skills.

 ## Installation